triggerfsio/plugins/README.md

 pluginspath = "/home/$yourusername/gocode/src/github.com/triggerfsio/plugins/plugins"
 ...
 ```
-Remember to use absolute paths in your toml file.
+**Notice**: Remember to use absolute paths in your toml file.

-Go to the folder of your desired plugin and build it with `go build`
+Go to the folder of your desired plugin and build it with `go build`:
 ```
 cd plugins/plugins/command
 go build command.go